-What is Angina ?
+What is Angina?
 By Dr.Sukhvinder Singh – Cardiologist

-Verified By: Dr.Sukhvinder Singh – A Certified Cardiologist in India MBBS, MD, DM (Cardiology) Experience:10 + years He Provides Cardiologist Consultations Online (TeleMedicine)
+Verified By: Dr.Sukhvinder Singh – A Certified Cardiologist in India, MBBS, MD, DM (Cardiology).
+Experience: 10+ years.
+He Provides Cardiologist Consultations Online (TeleMedicine)

-Find out What is Angina?
+Let’s find out What is Angina?

 Regular angina symptoms might feel like squeezing or pressure in your heart.